 Companion sharing — essential for family trips

 Tokyo is the kind of destination where families split up.
-Mom wants Ginza shopping, kids want Akihabara anime stores, dad wants ramen.
-Sharing the itinerary in Tripop means everyone sees the same plan in real time, with separate editor/viewer roles.
+Mom wants Ginza, kids want Akihabara, dad wants ramen.
+Sharing the itinerary in Tripop means everyone sees the same plan in real time.
 Family without the app?
 Open the same itinerary at tripop.app/web in any browser.

 AI travel assistant — even when you're in Tokyo